4.12. Plotting Functions

 4.12.3.
 Block/Pause Plots

-By default the plots are displayed and program continues executing.
-Call optrace.plots.block to pause and interact with the plot windows.
+By default, the plot windows are shown and the rest of the program continues executing.
+Call optrace.plots.block to pause and enable interaction with the plots.

 import optrace.plots as otp